Shehan Karunatilaka: Children's books

 Initially conceived as a story for his son, Please Don't Put That In Your Mouth (2019) marked the first formal collaboration between Shehan and his artist/illustrator brother, Lalith Karunatilaka, though Lalith had sketched the ball diagrams from Chinaman and the cover of Chats With The Dead.

 Speaking to LiveMint, the author commented: "I have experienced many traumatic moments involving toddlers eating dangerous things.
 My daughter once mistook a wet paint brush for an ice cream and started licking it.
 My son is known to pick up dead insects and munch on them.
 I intended to write a cautionary tale, but silliness overtook it."

 Influences

 In 2013, speaking to The Nation, Karunatilaka described his influences as: "Kurt Vonnegut, William Goldman, Salman Rushdie, Michael Ondaatje, Agatha Christie, Stephen King, Neil Gaiman, Tom Robbins and a few hundred others."
 He has additionally acknowledged Douglas Adams, George Saunders and Cormac McCarthy.

 Karunatilaka has also written and spoken about his lifelong obsession with rock band The Police.

 Future projects

-Karunatilaka is currently at work on two more children's books, a short-story collection and hopes to begin a novel that "hopefully won't take 10 years."
+Karunatilaka is currently working on two more children's books, a short-story collection and hopes to begin a novel that "hopefully won't take 10 years."

-It has been speculated that he is set to release his third novel, Khans, by mid 2023.
+It was speculated that his third novel, Khans, was set to be released by mid-2023.